-Exhibit 4 shows the lease-up rates for families in the treatment group, with geographically restricted housing assistance and counseling help, and for families in the Section 8 comparison group, who did not receive any special counseling but also were not limited in the areas in which they could use their vouchers.
+Table 4 shows the lease-up rates for families in the experimental group, with geographically restricted housing assistance and counseling help, and for families in the Section 8 comparison group, which did not receive any special counseling but also were not limited in the areas in which they could use their vouchers.

-By deliberate design, MTO experimental families were widely dispersed.
-The whole point of the demonstration would have been lost if a new cluster of poverty was created wherever the experimentals appeared.
-Exhibit 5 presents information on the incidence of MTO experimental families who moved to low-poverty census tracts.
-(Census tracts have a population size between 2,500 and 8,000 people and average about 4,000 people.)
+By deliberate design, the MTO experimental families were widely dispersed.
+The whole point of the demonstration would have been lost if a new cluster of poverty was created wherever the experimental families appeared.
+Table 5 presents information on the incidence of MTO experimental families who moved to low-poverty census tracts.
+(Census tracts have a population size between 2,500 and 8,000 people and average approximately 4,000 people.)